Soda and Spirit Combos That Make Simple Cocktail Substitutes

 We all know that rum and Coke go together like, well, rum and Coke.
 Whiskey and ginger ale are a classic combination, and gin and juice is more than just a memorable lyric.
 Even Diet Coke and vodka have become an accepted duo, thanks to Taylor Swift’s powers of persuasion.
 But what about other soda and spirit combos?

-To find out which unlikely duos work well together, we took a tip from our college days and started mixing whatever booze we had on hand with whatever soda.
+To find out which unlikely duos work well together, we took a tip from our college days and started mixing booze with random sips of soda left in the fridge.
 Some of the experiments were epic fails (sorry, mezcal and Mountain Dew), but others were shockingly tasty.
-The next time you’re looking to order an easy but unexpected Highball at a bar -- or only have access to a vending machine for mixers -- try one of these two-ingredient drinks.
+These days we have to rely on our at-home bar and whatever else we have on hand more than ever, so here are a bunch of two-ingredient drinks to get you through.

 Whiskey + Sprite

 While a Seven and Seven (Seagram’s 7 whiskey and 7 Up) is a widely known cocktail, a Whiskey Sprite is a somewhat less common order.
 But the duo works beautifully together, especially if you opt for a lighter Irish whiskey or younger bourbon.
-It’s easy drinking with a touch of spice -- like a Whiskey Ginger on a break.
+It’s easy drinking with a touch of spice -- like a Whiskey Ginger turned down a notch for easy at-home drinking.

 Whiskey + Mountain Dew